curlpipe/ox/tasks.todo.md

     - [ ] C#
     - [ ] Java
     - [ ] SQL
+  - [X] Small line specific retokenization for performance
+    - [X] Added edited flag to each line
+      - [X] Update flag on edit
+      - [X] Update flag on retokenization
+    - [X] Only initially render if in view
 - [ ] General Editing
   - [ ] File overwrite prevention
     - [ ] Detect if file exists